-Power vs strength is simply two different training methods in weight training; use them as and where you think you need them, never stick with any one of them for much longer than a few months.
+Power vs strength is simply two different training methods in weight training; use them as and where you think you need them, avoid sticking with any one of them for much longer than a few months.

 Whether you train for strength or power take it one day at a time, if you’re determined... you will get there!
 I hope power vs strength has helped shed some light on the subject for you.